See 2014 Bike MS Ride with GPS maps here

 Route Cue Sheets:

-83mi, 2,939’ of elevation gain - MEDIUM
+50 mi, 2292’ of elevation gain - MEDIUM

 No doubt you earned your riding stripes on Saturday, so Sunday is all about relaxing in the saddle and taking in the calming scenery, without worrying about intense climbs.
-Today is your day to fully immerse yourself in the Bike MS experience, reflect on the weekend and fall in love with Oregon all over again.

-You’ll then travel along Independence Highway, a flat, shaded route that's perfect for pedaling along at any pace and the home to your second full rest stop.
-Your third full rest stop at mile 39 is in the unincorporated town of Buena Vista, one of the earliest settlements in Oregon.
-Buena Vista originally thrived on successful pottery factory that shipped wares all over the country and on abundant hops production, but now the area is considered by some to be a ghost town...though many locals tend to disagree.
-Enjoy the flat route back to Western Oregon University for the conclusion of your Bike MS experience and a very rewarding weekend.
+You’ll then travel along Independence Highway, a flat, shaded route that's perfect for pedaling along at any pace.
+Your last water stop is at mile 39 is in the unincorporated town of Buena Vista, one of the earliest settlements in Oregon.
+Buena Vista once thrived, as home to both an abundant hops production and a successful pottery factory that shipped wares all over the country.
+Now, the area is considered by some to be a ghost town...though many locals tend to disagree.
+Enjoy the flat route back to Western Oregon University for the conclusion of your rewarding Bike MS experience.

-36.1mi, 1230’ of elevation gain - VERY FLAT
+35.5mi, 1209’ of elevation gain - VERY FLAT

 This gorgeous route takes you through rolling farmland on an extremely flat course with only 709 feet of elevation gain.
 This is a perfect route if you're feeling tired from day one.
 The flat routes will give you a chance to stretch your legs and gently recover from Saturday's riding.
 Today is your day to fully immerse yourself in the Bike MS experience, reflect on the weekend and fall in love with Oregon all over again.